algorithmica-org/algorithmica/content/english/hpc/memory/external.md

 How many can we merge?
 Exactly $k = \frac{M}{B}$, the upper bound on our memory.
 This will reduce the required amount of steps to $\log_{\frac{M}{B}} \frac{N}{B}$ and the whole complexity to $SORT(N) \stackrel{\text{def}}{=} O(\frac{N}{B} \log_{\frac{M}{B}} \frac{N}{B})$, since each layer still takes $O(\frac{M}{B})$ time to merge.

 ## Join

+In this article, we will discuss sorting in external memory and its one very important application: joining (like in "SQL Join" used in databases).

 Real-world application of sorting is joining.
 Consider the following problem: